 The case for age verification for pornography sites

-This is a hugely informative blog post about the legislation on age verification from John Carr, and published on 29 April, 2018.
+This is a hugely informative blog post about the legislation on age verification from John Carr.
 John is a member of the Executive Board of the UK Council on Child Internet Safety, the British Government’s principal advisory body for online safety and security for children and young people.
 The post appears here in full.

 “Judging by the number of emails and phone calls I am getting, around the world there is growing interest in what the UK is doing to reduce the possibility of children being exposed to pornographic web sites.